AlkKawaii/AlkKawaii/README.md

 - 👋 Hi, I’m @AlkKawaii
-- 👀 I’m interested in Python and other languages!
+- 👀 I’m interested in WebDev, Python and other languages!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Html/CSS
 - 💞️ I’m looking to collaborate on Discord.py devs
 - 📫 How to reach me: on discord! alk_kawaii